deathbeam/dotfiles/README.md

 ```

 I recommend to install [Hack for Powerline](https://github.com/powerline/fonts/tree/master/Hack) font.
 It is awesome for programming and also supports special symbols used in Bash theme we are using here and Vim config is also configured to try to use it when available.

-Also, it is preferred to use [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) color scheme for your favorite terminal.
-It will look a lot better, because Vim is also using this color scheme.

 ## How to update?